pulzze/autoflow-documentation/docs/Documentation/examples/Index.md

 ---

 # Examples
-This page you can see how to use API Autoflow with some Examples
+On this page you can see how to use API Autoflow with some Examples
 <hr/>

 :::tip
-Let's See some Example how to use Autoflow!
+Let's see some example how to use API Autoflow!
 :::

 ### <a href="/docs/Documentation/examples/API"> 📡 Create and Test API </a>